 What are the most popular programs at the University of Pennsylvania?

-University of Pennsylvania was found in 1751 by Benjamin Franklin.
-He advocated an educational program that focused as much on practical education as theory.
+Benjamin Franklin advocated an educational program that focused as much on practical education as theory.
 Penn was one of the first academic institutions to follow a multidisciplinary model pioneered by several European universities, concentrating multiple “faculties” in one stream.
-The first school of medicine in North America (Perelman School of Medicine, 1765), the first collegiate business school (Wharton Business School, 1881) were at Penn.

-Penn has 12 schools which offers top-rated undergraduate and graduate programs in the world.
-Penn’s highly ranked graduate programs include its Wharton School, School of Education, School of Engineering and Applied Sciences, Law School and School of Medicine.
-Penn’s other notable graduate programs are its Design School and School of Dental Medicine as well.
+Penn has 12 schools which offer top-rated undergraduate and graduate programs in the world.
+Penn’s highly-ranked graduate programs include its Wharton School, School of Education, School of Engineering and Applied Sciences, Law School, and School of Medicine.
+Penn’s other notable graduate programs are its Design School and School of Dental Medicine.

 Why University of Pennsylvania?